 The holding company’s first emblem featured a Concord Coach stagecoach designed for rough roads.
 The damask and genuine leather interior, curved frame, and perfectly balanced wheels made this mode of transportation unique.

-The logo is detailed: the artists even depicted silhouettes of people.
+The logo is detailed: the artists even depicted people’s silhouettes.
 These messengers calmly transported chests with treasures: checks, documents, money, and gold bars.
-They were not afraid of robbers, as they were well-armed.
+They were not afraid of robbers because they were well armed.
 However, one scoundrel managed to rob Wells Fargo twenty-seven times.

 Stagecoaches were used where railroads were not available.
 They crossed deserts, mountain passes, and quicksand and traveled the most difficult routes to prove the reliability of express delivery.